 How much does a massage cost?

-Here we are in 2017, and the cost of massage has risen slightly this past year, with many clinics now charging $40 for half an hour and $65-$75 for the hour.
+Here we are in 2024, and the cost of massage has remained steady again this past year, with most clinics now charging $40 for half an hour and $65-$75 for the hour.
+Discounting in areas of high competition like Stanmore, Pyrmont and Haymarket/Chinatown does occur occasionally.
 Traditional Thai massage can tend to cost a little more.
-The aftermath of the GFC has kept a lid on prices and provided a steady supply of practitioners maintaining the competition.
+The sluggish economy has kept a lid on prices and provided a steady supply of practitioners maintaining the competition.
 There has however been a shift towards larger and more upmarket clinics, particularly in Traditional Thai Massage, to challenge the small suburban practices.
 The Sydney CBD now has massage clinics the way it used to have pubs, and this competition keeps prices down despite the high CBD rents.

 Is it worth the extra?

 The only sensible answer is try a specialty service like Hot Stone and make up your own mind.
 Some people tend to have standard massage as often as time permits and upgrade every few months for a treat.
 If you have massage only infrequently, then we'd recommend pay the extra and you won't regret it.
 If you can afford it every time, then do it!

 In our experience, you get what you pay for.
 Businesses who charge more won't survive if they don't deliver the promise of a superior service, so they try extra hard to win you as a regular customer.
 These are the places we like to visit!

 Tipping is not expected.
 If however, you consider your therapist has provided a particularly thorough or special service, a modest consideration is hugely appreciated.
 Typically, masseuses are not salaried but paid per customer only, so while a 50:50 house/therapist split of $30/hour each may sound good as an hourly rate, bear in mind that a therapist will be unlikely to have back to back customers, and will have to be at work for 10 hours to earn say 6 hours pay!